 Fan mailFold a bunch of bills accordion-fashion to make them into little fans, and secure them with ribbon.
 Label a large envelope “Fan Mail,” put the money in, and seal.
 We recommend hand delivery so the fans don’t get smooshed.

 Ice, ice, babyBuy an ice cube tray and fill each square with a folded-up bill.
 In the card, write: “Thought you could use some cold, hard cash!”

 Smart cookieAre you giving money plus another gift?
 Trim the wrapped package with a cookie cutter, and put the cash or a gift card in an attached envelope that says: “Thought you might like some extra dough!”

 Money and memoriesBuy a small, old-fashioned photo album (the kind with plastic sleeves), and fill it with photos of the graduate’s school days.
 In a few spots throughout the book, tuck in a folded bill instead of a picture.

-Stacey Donovan has been a writer and editor at Hallmark for 19 years.
+Stacey Donovan has been a writer and editor at Hallmark for more than 20 years.
 She also writes romance novels (under a pseudonym), and has collected a wealth of obscure knowledge in the process.